|Project by vipond33||posted 780 days ago||4129 views||69 times favorited||10 comments|

 There are very simple rules; each turn you move your piece or place a fence restricting your opponent’s progress, and even then sometimes, your very own.
 Get to the other side first and win.

 This version, a direct copy of Gigamic’s, the French manufacturer, was made from a single wide chunk of mahogany, the ends nipped off and then dadoed.
+True flat bottoms were smoothed with a router plane.
 The angled side planes come courtesy of a raised panel cutter on the shaper.

 It was looking good at that stage but all was not well though.
 After cutting the grooves the board went berserk.
 It warped terribly.
 1/2” in 16”!!?
 The slots you see on the bottom edge are where I tried to correct it.